tada5hi/typeorm-extension/docs/guide/query.md

 For more details, get in touch with the rapiq [documentation](https://rapiq.tada5hi.net/).
 :::

-For explanation proposes,
+## Entities

-two simple entities with a relation between them are declared to demonstrate the usage of the query utils:
+For explanation proposes, two simple entities with a relation between them are declared to demonstrate the usage of the query utils:

 ```typescript
 import {